-Collective Worship will enable the whole school community to:-

-Explore those questions which are important to everyone

-Encounter a faith which is alive

-Experience the joy of celebrating God's love

-Family Service also presents the opportunity to take the Eucharist.
+Collective Worship will enable the whole school community to:- Explore those questions which are important to everyone Encounter a faith which is alive Experience the joy of celebrating God's love Family Service also presents the opportunity to take the Eucharist.

-Worship for the whole school is held on a Monday, Tuesday, Wednesday, and Friday.
-The Vicar leads on a Wednesday, Tuesday is Hymn Practice (focused during times of significant religious festivals) led by staff and Mrs Darlington with a time for prayers and quiet reflection at the end.
+Worship for the whole school is held on a Monday, Wednesday, Thursday and Friday.
+Thursday is Hymn Worship (focused during times of significant religious festivals) led by staff and Mrs Darlington with a time for prayers and quiet reflection at the end.
 These days are delivered by teaching staff on a rolling programme.
 On Thursdays we work collectively on RE across the school and time is spent in class collective learning about our faith and other faiths from around the world.